jetli/rust-yew-realworld-example-app/README.md

 # Create Yew App

-If you want to quickly setup a new Yew web app for your own, you might try [Create Yew App], an unofficial tool to set up a modern Yew web app by simply running one command.
+This project was bootstrapped with [Create Yew App], if you want to quickly setup a new Yew web app for your own, you might try [Create Yew App], an unofficial tool to set up a modern Yew web app by simply running one command.

 ```bash
 npx create-yew-app my-app